jakob-bagterp/colorist-for-python/docs/ansi-escape-codes/extended-256-colors.md

     - Extended 256 Colors
 ---

-# Extended 256 Colors in ANSI Escape Codes
+# Extended 8-Bit Palette with 256 Colors in ANSI Escape Codes
 ## Structure
-The [extended palette of 256 colors](https://commons.wikimedia.org/wiki/File:Xterm_256color_chart.svg) is a 6x6x6 color cube, with 216 colors, plus 24 shades of gray.
-The color cube is made up of 6 levels of red, green, and blue, respectively.
-The color cube is then combined with the 24 shades of gray to make up the 256 colors.
+The [extended palette of 8-bit colors](https://commons.wikimedia.org/wiki/File:Xterm_256color_chart.svg) is based on a 6x6x6 color cube of red, green, and blue with 216 colors.
+Plus 24 shades of gray.
+256 colors in total.

 It works both with foreground text and background colors.
 Simply replace the three underscores `___` with any number from `000` to `255`: